 Later, after the arrival of the railroads the McGregor & Western railway company laid out a new town site in the midst of one of the finest farms in the state.
 The town picked up and moved.
 Education was important to the original settlers.
 The original school building was a house belonging to Charles McNeil and it operated in 1870 as School District No. 79.
 Later the 79 district closed and became consolidated with the Le Roy School district and a new school building was erected in the new town.

 The new town grew, structures such as schools, hotels, bakeries and all the businesses that make a town come to life began to appear.
 The railroad brought prosperity and eternal hope.

 LeRoy has a modern, up-to-date Library in a historic Carnegie-type building.
 It is one of two buildings in the community on the National Historic Register.
 The other is the First State Bank in the downtown area.
-There is also a modern post office and excellent K-12 schools.

-LeRoy has full-time police protection furnished by the Mower County Sheriff's Department.
+Le Roy has full-time police protection furnished by the Mower County Sheriff's Department.
 There is a Volunteer Fire Department, and Ambulance Service complete with trained Emergency Medical Technicians.
 To learn more about the LeRoy Emergency Services, visit their webpage.

 (507) 324-5707 phone

 (507) 324-5085 fax